 With the correct attitude and respectful communication, let us as women be the neck that supports the head—keeping it steady, not trying to “turn the head any way” we want.
 No pouting.
 No nagging.
 No trying to foist work on our husbands by making an exaggerated show of end-of-the-day exhaustion, hoping they will take care of the children or do some of our other chores.
 Remember, if your husband is pulling his weight—just as you are—he is likely to be just as exhausted as you are at the end of his busy day of work.
 A wife is doing a world of good even when she is observed as a quiet pillar of strength for her family.

 Are you feeling stressed, even overwhelmed?
 Stop, say a prayer, and take the time to remember what God asks of each of us.
 Put your husband before yourself.
 Try complimenting him instead of nagging or venting.
-And ask yourself, to echo Ephesians 5:33, have you used your voice today to tell your husband that you love and respect him?
+And ask yourself, to echo Ephesians 5:33, "Have I told my husband today that I love and respect him?"